Rudyard Kipling: Legacy

 In 2002 Kipling's Just So Stories featured on a series of UK postage stamps issued by the Royal Mail to mark the centenary of the publication of the book.
 In 2010, the International Astronomical Union approved the naming of a crater on the planet Mercury after Kipling – one of ten newly discovered impact craters observed by the MESSENGER spacecraft in 2008–2009.
+More than 50 unpublished poems by Kipling, discovered by the American scholar Thomas Pinney, were released for the first time in March 2013.

+The salticid spider genera Akela, Bagheera, Messua, and Nagaina were named after characters in The Jungle Book in Kipling's honour in 1896, with the species Bagheera kiplingi named after Kipling himself.
 In 2012 an extinct species of crocodile, Goniopholis kiplingi, was named in his honour "in recognition for his enthusiasm for natural sciences."
-More than 50 unpublished poems by Kipling, discovered by the American scholar Thomas Pinney, were released for the first time in March 2013.

 Kipling's writing has strongly influenced that of others.
 His stories for adults remain in print and have garnered high praise from writers such as Randall Jarrell, who wrote: "After you have read Kipling's fifty or seventy-five best stories you realize that few men have written this many stories of this much merit, and that very few have written more and better stories."

 His children's stories remain popular and his Jungle Books made into several films.
 The first was made by the producer Alexander Korda.
 Other films have been produced by The Walt Disney Company.
 A number of his poems were set to music by Percy Grainger.
 A series of short films based on some of his stories was broadcast by the BBC in 1964.
 Kipling's work is still popular today.

 The poet T. S. Eliot edited A Choice of Kipling's Verse (1941) with an introductory essay.
 Eliot was aware of the complaints that had been levelled against Kipling and he dismissed them one by one: that Kipling is "a Tory" using his verse to transmit right wing political views, or "a journalist" pandering to popular taste; while Eliot writes: "I cannot find any justification for the charge that he held a doctrine of race superiority."
 Eliot finds instead:

 An immense gift for using words, an amazing curiosity and power of observation with his mind and with all his senses, the mask of the entertainer, and beyond that a queer gift of second sight, of transmitting messages from elsewhere, a gift so disconcerting when we are made aware of it that thenceforth we are never sure when it is not present: all this makes Kipling a writer impossible wholly to understand and quite impossible to belittle.